General Mathematics Advisement for All Majors

 If you are not exempt from the ELM, then you are required to take it before being admitted.
 The score you get on the ELM determines which mathematics course you can/must enroll in.

-- If you score below 29 on the ELM, then you are placed in Math 89
+- If you score below 37 on the ELM, then you are placed in MATH 0920

-The course sequence Math 89/90/91 is pre-collegiate (remedial).
-You have to enroll in the course you are placed in, and then enroll in the next course of the remedial sequence each quarter until you have completed remediation (passed Math 91).
+The course sequence MATH 0920/0930 is pre-collegiate (remedial).
+You have to enroll in the course you are placed in, and then enroll in the next course of the remedial sequence each semester until you have completed remediation (passed MATH 0930).
 Note that Executive Order 665 requires that the remedial course sequence be completed within one calendar year from the date of first enrollment.
-Failure to pass Math 91 by the end of the fourth consecutive quarter leads to disenrollment from the university.
-A disenrolled student can only return to CSULA once the requirements for transfer students have been satisfied, in particular Block A of the GE program.
+Students with an ELM score below 50 who do not pass MATH 0930 within one calendar year from the date of first enrollment may be prevented from registering for classes at CSULA until they successfully fulfill this requirement another way; see the section below on "What to do if you don't pass MATH 0930 within your first year".
+If an additional year elapses before that requirement is fulfilled, the student may be disenrolled from CSULA.
+A disenrolled student can only return to CSULA once the requirements for transfer students have been satisfied, in particular Block B of the GE program.

-What to do if you don't pass Math 91 within your first year
+What to do if you don't pass MATH 0930 within your first year

-If you are no longer able to register for classes because you have not yet passed Math 91 within your first year, here are several options:
+If you are no longer able to register for classes because you have not yet passed MATH 0930 within your first year, here are several options:

 - Take the Exit Exam (http://www.calstatela.edu/academic/math/exitexams.html)